-Parents/guardians who encounter a problem using the system should email to the appropriate school X2 Support Desk with their concerns type in the URL below into their web browser and choose the appropriate support request.
-The email should include the name of the student(s) and should be sent from the email address on file with the school.
+Parents/guardians who encounter a problem using the system should type in the URL below into their web browser and choose the appropriate support request.

 The Aspen X2 Student Information System is web based.
 Anyone with internet access and the proper login and password word should be able to access the site.
 The school cannot troubleshoot home computer issues.
 Users are responsible for resolving any technical issues encountered when trying to access this system.